 Before leaving North America, we spent two or three weeks in Florida.
 This was very timely, as the weather just started to cool down in Canada.
 Florida is almost like our second home, since we usually visit it couple of times a year and my wife loves the hot weather.

 It was then when we started to think about visiting Australia.
 We had never been to that part of the world and were pulled by the sunny climate and the fact that the Australian summer was about to start.
+We’d looked into places like Sydney and Melbourne and absolutely fell in love.
+The climate was beautiful, the weather would be hot and there was so much to do and see (and not to forget the bars in west melbourne looked intriguing!).

 On the spur of a moment we signed up for a membership site for house sitters and started sending out our applications.
 After 50+ submissions we finally got two positive replies on the same day-one on the East Coast and the other one on the West Coast.
 So, while at one point it looked like a lost cause, all of a sudden we were in a position where we could actually pick where we want to spend our extended Australian “staycation.”